HEPLean/HepLean/docs/index.markdown

 # What is HepLean?

-HepLean is an open-source project to digitalise definitions, theorems, proofs, and calculations in high energy physics using the interactive theorem prover Lean 4.
+HepLean is an open-source project to digitalise definitions, theorems, proofs, and calculations in physics using the interactive theorem prover Lean 4.

+## Scope of HepLean

+Currently the scope of HepLean includes the results and foundations of the following arXiv categories:

+*hep-th, hep-ph, hep-ex, hep-lat, gr-qc, and math-ph.*

+In particular, the current scope of HepLean includes (but is not limited to) the following foundational areas:

+*special and general relativity, quantum mechanics, quantum field theory, particle physics, classical mechanics and field theory, cosmology, thermodynamics*

+Once the foundations are in place, and HepLean has a large enough active community behind it, the scope of HepLean will naturally increase to include other areas of physics (and it most likely will undergo a name change).

+# Why formalize physics?

-HepLean has the potential to benefit the high energy physics community in four ways:
+HepLean has the potential to benefit the physics community in four ways:
 - Make it easier to find results.
 - Make it easier to automate the creation of new results using e.g. machine learning methods.
 - Make it easier to check papers and results for mathematical correctness.
-- Create new avenues through which high energy physics can be taught.
+- Create new avenues through which physics can be taught.

-HepLean is a connection between high energy physics (both formal and phenomenological), computer science, and mathematics.
+- Opens up new ways to interface between theory and computer programs.

 # How to get involved?